urgrue/Java-Twitch-Api-Wrapper/README.md

 # A Java Twitch API Wrapper
 A complete java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).

+This project is still being improved and major changes may occur breaking backwards compatibility.
+Feel free to submit issues or contribute code.

 ## Basics

 Using the wrapper is as simple as instantiating the `Twitch` object and then calling the appropriate endpoint functions.